-I know from my experience that cutting curved lines with a jigsaw can go wrong and the blade can bend.
+I know from my experience that cutting curved lines with a jigsaw can go wrong, and the blade can bend.
 To avoid that I cut close to the line and then removed the rest with the same blade by cutting perpendicular to the line.
 That consumed more time, but it was the thing to do.
 If you don’t have a scroll saw or a band saw you have to improvise.
 I used my drill, drill stand and sanding drums to smooth the surface out.

-Next with my jigsaw I cut the coasters to their rough size.
+Next, with my jigsaw, I cut the coasters to their rough size.
 The rest will be removed with my belt sander.

-I clamped coasters to a wooden block during drilling, to minimise tear-out at the back but it only worked for 2 pieces, the other 2 didn’t look so nice.
-That was a big disappointment and I can’t explain why that happened?
+I clamped coasters to a wooden block during drilling, to minimise tear-out at the back, but it only worked for 2 pieces, the other 2 didn’t look so nice.
+That was a big disappointment and I can’t explain why that happened.

 Once I had all the holes drilled I started sanding.
 Inside, outside, manually and using all the machines I had on hand.
 Sanding belts were cleaned with a synthetic wine cork from time to time.
-Outside edges of the remaining 2 pieces will be sanded after burning with a torch, this should give a nice colour to them.
+The outside edges of the remaining 2 pieces will be sanded after burning with a torch, this should give a nice colour to them.

-I used technique I really love – shou sugi ban.
+I used the technique I really love – shou sugi ban.
 To make sure the inside of the holes is black I used black spray paint.
 I was hoping that it would be easily removed when the paint is dry.
-I was wrong and had to use quite stiff brush to remove the paint which also removed the charred wood.
+I was wrong and had to use a quite stiff brush to remove the paint which also removed the charred wood.
 So I used my torch again and repeated brushing one more time.

 I was happy with the look of the front, but the back wasn’t OK.
 I had to do something with those holes.
-First I tried to squash or rather compress the fibres with some metal rod but eventually it didn’t work and I came out with another idea!
+First I tried to squash or rather compress the fibres with some metal rod but eventually, it didn’t work, and I came out with another idea!